PRISM Weather Data

-The PRISM Climate Group gathers climate observations from a wide range of monitoring networks, applies sophisticated quality control measures, and develops spatial climate datasets to reveal short- and long-term climate patterns.
+The PRISM Group gathers weather observations from a wide range of monitoring networks, applies sophisticated quality control measures, and develops spatial datasets to reveal short- and long-term weather patterns.
 The resulting datasets incorporate a variety of modeling techniques and are available at multiple spatial/temporal resolutions, covering the period from 1895 to the present.
 Whenever possible, we offer these datasets to the public, either free of charge or for a fee (depending on dataset size/complexity and funding available for the activity).

 High-Resolution Data Available